STaSS currently provides the following services to individuals living with and closely affected by H.I.V. For further information, please contact us.

 The PLC provides an opportunity for peer support, networking and friendship.
 Speakers from external organisations help to stimulate lively discussions about issues that matter to you, such as mental health, drug adherence, sexual health, nutrition and disclosure.
 You can share your experiences in a safe and supportive environment.

-The benefits of complementary therapies for people living with HIV are well known and service users sing the praises of our talented therapist.
-Massage, cupping and aromatherapy massage are available.
+The benefits of complementary therapies for people living with HIV are well known.
+Massage, cupping, aromatherapy and acupuncture are available.
 You may arrive, tired, stressed or anxious, but you’ll leave feeling calm and energised.
 The service is free to people living with HIV but donations are welcomed.
-The service is in high demand so if you miss an appointment, we will ask you to pay £10 for the next treatment.
+The service is in high demand so if you miss an appointment, we will ask you to pay £10 before the next treatment.
 Check the Calendar for dates, and phone the office for an appointment.

 Counselling is available at the STaSS office from our student counsellor, Sharon, once a week – check the Calendar for dates.
-For counselling with a qualified counsellor, talk to your support worker for a referral to H4 Counselling Service.
+Most people can benefit from at least a few sessions of counselling.
 Your support worker can help you assess and decide if counselling could be beneficial to you at this time.